Thank you for visiting the LC IRB policies page. Please use the link below to access the policy and procedure manual.

 All faculty, staff, and students seeking approval from the LC IRB (Human Subjects Research) for research proposals must pass a basic training course on research ethics offered by the Collaborative Institutional Training Initiative (CITI).

-Successful completion of this training is required to ensure that all members of the Lynchburg College community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and has established an assurance policy with the federal government.
+Successful completion of this training is required to ensure that all members of the University of Lynchburg community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and has established an assurance policy with the federal government.

 The IRB will only review proposals submitted by those who have passed the training as evidenced by the receipt of a training certificate on file with CITI and accessible by the IRB Director committee.